-In a symbol of UVA’s commitment to creating greater diversity and access, $10 million of this investment to provide new matching funds for two important University initiatives—the Blue Ridge Scholars Program and the University Achievement Awards.
+In a symbol of UVA’s commitment to creating greater access, $10 million of this investment to provide new matching funds for two important University initiatives—the Blue Ridge Scholars Program and the University Achievement Awards.

 University Achievement Awards were created during the administration of President John T. Casteen III to add to the diversity of the student body.
 Awards are given to students from Virginia who demonstrate outstanding leadership and character while overcoming personal hardship.
 All in-state applicants are automatically considered for this award.